phoenix492/StrangeJourney/REJECTED_MODS.md

 Interesting mods but overwhelming.
 Terralith in particular is being considered for a separate dimension.

 #### Ad Astra
 Ultimately, disappoints me that I feel the need to choose to do this.
 I love space mods as a logistical challenge (making breathable bases, transport, etc) and as a natural goal, but Ad Astra 1) simplified the space program process so much it’s no longer really a challenge to get there and 2) does not have anything to justify this simplification, as its planets and moons are barren and uninteresting.
-The point of a space mod is that logistical challenge, and Ad Astra is basically a space themed empty dimension mod.
+The point of a space mod is that of a logistical challenge, and Ad Astra is basically a space themed empty dimension mod.

 #### Shoulder Surfing Reloaded
 This made me weirdly motion sick.
 Also most people are used to vanilla behavior and deviating too far is disruptive.